xythobuz/OpenRaider/README.md

 * Pink dots are visibility checks

 ## License

+OpenRaider is based on code, specs, and alogrithms from:

+* GooseEgg/Freyja 3d Modelers by Mongoose
+* TR Rosetta Stone spec sheet by Anonymous
+* TRView 1.0.0 by Yuri Zhivago, with patches by Mongoose

+All code should be GPLed, unless otherwise noted.

+Forked in December 2013 by xythobuz.

 The included example Font, [Droid Sans Mono](http://www.droidfonts.com/licensing/), was created by Steve Matteson and is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).